 - If you don’t feel that great overall after your tattoo is done

-Doing all this and using HHH Tattoo Care Balm every day for three weeks and a couple of times a week after that will keep your tattoo looking fresh forever and will impress all your friends.
+Doing all of these tattoo care steps and using HHH Tattoo Care Balm every day for three weeks after will keep your tattoo looking fresh forever!